bevyengine/bevy/README.md

 ## What is Bevy?

 Bevy is a refreshingly simple data-driven game engine built in Rust.
+It is designed to be **fast, modular, and easy to use**, offering a modern approach to game development.
 It is free and open-source forever!

+- **No Garbage Collection**: Bevy uses Rust's **ownership model** for memory safety.
+- **Entity Component System (ECS)**: Efficient data-driven architecture for handling complex game logic.
+- **Parallel Execution**: Bevy **automatically runs systems in parallel**, improving performance.
+- **Cross-Platform**: Runs on **Windows, macOS, Linux, and WebAssembly** (WASM).

 ## WARNING

-Bevy is still in the early stages of development.
+Bevy is still in the early stages of development and is actively evolving.
 Which means:
 - Some **important features are missing**.
 - **Documentation is still being improved**.
 - A **new version is released [approximately once every 3 months](https://bevyengine.org/news/bevy-0-6/#the-train-release-schedule)**, often with **breaking API changes**